 The music during Lent will be as varied as the speakers.
 We’ll experience 100 conductors from China featuring Hua Yu, the Fred Steele Family, Cantus and singer, songwriter, Michael Sutton.

 Covenant Groups will gather again this season to explore scripture and the theme of forgiveness in a small group format.
-We’ll meet Sundays, Tuesdays, and Wednesdays throughout Lent.
-To register online, click the day you want to attend a group, or fill out one of the light purple cards at the church.
+We’ll meet Sundays (9:15 am, Westminster), Tuesdays and Wednesdays (7:15 pm at Central Lutheran) throughout Lent.
+Online registration is closed, but you are welcome to call or show up at a class to register.